mr-narender/Adriatico-Tours/README.md

 - #### HTML Validation

 I have used [W3C Markup validator](https://validator.w3.org/) to check all HTML pages for possible errors.
-The below are highligthed unique issues with each page
+The below are highlighted unique issues with each page

 First Check HTML page: